jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 = lesson 5 - preverbs
 == vocab
-/ 󱥑 pipi: bug, insect, ant, spider
-/ 󱤷 moli: dead, dying
+/ 󱥑 pipi: insect, bug, spider, tiny crawling creature / 󱤷 moli: death, dead, die, dying; kill, murder
 / 󱤎 ilo: tool, implement, machine, device

 === preverbs
-/ 󱤖 kama: arriving, coming, future, summoned; (pv.) to become, manage to, succeed in / 󱥷 wile: must, need, require, should, want, wish; (pv.) to want to, to need to / 󱤈 awen: enduring, kept, protected, safe, waiting, staying; (pv.) to continue to, to keep / 󱥡 sona: know, be skilled in, be wise about, have information on; (pv.) to know how to / 󱤘 ken: be allowed to, can, may; possible; (pv.) to be able to / 󱤮 lukin: eye; look at, see, examine, observe, read, watch; look for, seek; (pv.) try to
+/ 󱤖 kama: arrive, approach, summon; future \ _preverb:_ to become
+/ 󱥷 wile: want, desire, wish, require \ _preverb:_ to want to
+/ 󱤈 awen: stay, remain, wait, pause; protect, keep safe; continue \ _preverb:_ to continue to / 󱥡 sona: knowledge, information, data; know, be skilled in, be wise about preverb \ _preverb:_ to know how to / 󱤘 ken: ability, permission; possibility, maybe; allow, enable \ _preverb:_ to be able to / 󱤮 lukin: look, view, examine, read, watch; eye, seeing organ \ _preverb:_ to try to

 === notes
-words have different meanings when used as preverbs and otherwise. the preverbs meaning of a word is marked with (pv.)
+#word[󱤖 kama], #word[󱥷 wile], #word[󱤈 awen], #word[󱥡 sona], #word[󱤘 ken], #word[󱤮 lukin] are preverbs! words have different meanings when used as preverbs and otherwise. the preverb meaning of a word is marked separately.

 there are two words you already know on this list, #word[󱤘 ken] and #[󱤮 lukin], but their preverb meanings are new.